minio/warp/README.md

  * Slowest: 8897.26 obj/s (1s, starting 04:47:06 PST)
 ```

-# distributed benchmarking

-It is possible to coordinate several warp instances automatically.
-This can be useful for testing performance of a cluster from several clients at once.

-For reliable benchmarks clients should have synchronized clocks.
-Warp check whether clocks are within one second of the server,
-but optimally clocks should be synchronized with [NTP](http://www.ntp.org/) or a similar service.

-## client setup

-WARNING: Never run warp clients on a publicly exposed port.
-Clients have the potential to DDOS any service.

-Clients are started with `warp client [listenaddress:port]`.

-`warp client` Only accepts an optional host/ip to listen on, but otherwise no specific parameters.
-By default warp will listen on `127.0.0.1:7761`.

-Only one server can be connected at the time.
-However, when a benchmark is done the client can immediately run another one with different parameters.

-There will be a version check to ensure that clients are compatible with the server,
-but it is always recommended to keep warp versions the same.

-## server setup

-Any benchmark can be run in server mode.
-When warp is invoked as a server no actual benchmarking will be done on the server.
-Each client will execute the benchmark.

-The server will coordinate the benchmark runs and make sure they are run correctly.

-When the benchmark has finished, the combined benchmark info will be collected, merged and saved/displayed.
-Each client will also save its own data locally.

-Enabling server mode is done by adding `-warp.client=client-{1...10}:7761` or a comma separated list of warp client hosts.
-If no host port is specified the default is added.

-Example: `warp get -duration=10m -warp.client=client-{1...10} -host=minio-server-{1...16} -access-key=minio -secret-key=minio123`.

-Note that parameters apply to *each* client.
-So if `concurrent=8` is specified each client will run with 8 concurrent operations.

-If a warp server is unable to connect to a client the entire benchmark is aborted.

-If the warp server looses connection to a client during a benchmark run an error will be displayed
-and the server will attempt to reconnect.
-If the server is unable to reconnect, the benchmark will continue with the remaining clients.

 # analysis

 When benchmarks have finished all request data will be saved to a file and an analysis will be shown.

 The saved data can be re-evaluated by running `warp analyze (filename)`.

 It is possible to merge analyses from concurrent runs using the `warp merge file1 file2 ...`.
 This will combine the data as if it was run on the same client.
 Only the time segments that was actually overlapping will be considered.
-This is based on the absolute time of each recording,
-so be sure that clocks are reasonably synchronized or use the `-syncstart` parameter.
+This is based on the absolute time of each recording, so be sure that clocks are reasonably synchronized or use the `--syncstart` parameter.

 ## analysis data

 All analysis will be done on a reduced part of the full data.
-The data aggregation will *start* when all threads have completed one request and
-the time segment will *stop* when the last request of a thread is initiated.
+The data aggregation will *start* when all threads have completed one request and the time segment will *stop* when the last request of a thread is initiated.

 This is to exclude variations due to warm-up and threads finishing at different times.
 Therefore the analysis time will typically be slightly below the selected benchmark duration.